AISHA f Arabic, Urdu, American

 Derived from Latin leo

-meaning "lion", a cognate of LEON
+, a cognate of LEON

 .
 It was popular among early Christians and was the name of 13 popes, including Saint Leo the Great who asserted the dominance of the Roman bishops (the popes) over all others in the 5th century.
 It was also borne by six Byzantine emperors and five Armenian kings.
-Another famous bearer was Leo Tolstoy (1828-1910), a Russian novelist whose works include 'War and Peace' and 'Anna Karenina'.
-Leo is also the name of a constellation and the fifth sign of the zodiac.
+Another famous bearer was Leo Tolstoy (1828-1910), a Russian novelist whose works include War and Peace

-LEONARD m English, Dutch, German, Ancient Germanic
+LEONARD m English, Dutch, German, Polish, Romanian, Ancient Germanic

-Means "brave lion", derived from the Germanic elements levon
+, derived from the Germanic elements lewo

-"lion" and hard
+"lion" (of Latin origin) and hard

 "brave, hardy".
 This was the name of a 5th-century Frankish saint from Noblac who is the patron of prisoners and horses.
-The Normans brought this name to England, though it did not become common there until the 19th century.
+The Normans brought this name to England, where it was used steadily through the Middle Ages, becoming even more common in the 20th century.

 LESLIE f & m English

-From a Scottish surname which was derived from a Scottish place name, probably derived from Gaelic leas celyn
+From a Scottish surname that was derived from a Scottish place name, probably derived from Gaelic leas celyn

-meaning "garden of holly".
+.
 It has been used as a given name since the 19th century.
 In America it was more common as a feminine name after the 1940s.

 LEV (1) m Russian

 in Russian, functioning as a vernacular form of Leo

 .
 This was the real Russian name of both author Leo Tolstoy (1828-1910) and revolutionary Leon Trotsky (1879-1940).